 The characteristics of a “lone wolf” terrorist attack are slightly different from other spree killings.
 The main difference is these highly planned events seem to be motivated more by ideology, than a grudge or perceived grievance.
-In addition, these “lone wolf” terrorist attacks have seen the killer more likely to engage police in gunfire, where in other spree killings the shooter often kills himself once police arrive and engage him.
+In addition, these “lone wolf” terrorist attacks have seen the killer more likely to engage police in gunfire, wherein other spree killings the shooter often kills himself once the police arrive and engage him.
 Finally, unlike most spree killings that stay focused at one target area, the “lone wolf” ultimately hopes to create chaos and casualties over a larger area.
-This means the killers typically remain mobile – striking and killing and then moving on to other targets of opportunity if they are allowed, where grieved spree killers tend to focus all of their killing at a particular site.
+This means the killers typically remain mobile – striking and killing and then moving on to other targets of opportunity if they are allowed, where grieved spree killers tend to focus all of their killings at a particular site.

 Law Enforcement Response

 At the onset of an active shooter/spree killing police should respond en mass with as many additional resources as possible.
-Access to armored vehicles should not be kept in the realm of SWAT alone, but should be readily available to patrol as well.
+Access to armored vehicles should not be kept in the realm of SWAT alone but should be readily available to patrol as well.
 Specialized training should be afforded to line officers in patrol rifle, shotgun, active shooter response, team formations, and a highly emphasized Priority of Life understanding.

 Officers want to respond and help.
 They want to stop the killer.
 They want to aid the victims.
 However, they are often faced with highly complex and rapidly evolving events that tax their understanding of tactics and the appropriate response to the dilemmas they are facing.

-The only way to overcome these stressful and difficult decision-making crisis, is to train the officers on real-life scenarios using force-on-force techniques and adequate training firearms like the UTM kits and munitions we’ve reported on before.
+The only way to overcome these stressful and difficult decision-making crises is to train the officers on real-life scenarios using force-on-force techniques and adequate training firearms like the UTM kits and munitions we’ve reported on before.
 Stress inoculation, forced decision-making, and the “penalty” of pain when errors are made can all build understanding and confidence in techniques and tactics necessary to defeat a threat of this nature.

 Civilian Safety Responsibility

 So what can civilians do to mitigate the threat of these horrible events?
-Though the BlueSheepDog Crew are huge supporters of the 2nd Amendment, and civilian carrying of firearms, we also recognize the vast majority of citizens do not and will not carry defensive handguns.
+Though the BlueSheepDog Crew are huge supporters of the 2nd Amendment and civilian carrying of firearms, we also recognize the vast majority of citizens do not and will not carry defensive handguns.
 There are also many restrictions from private businesses, government buildings, and usually bars.

 What civilians can and should always do is: